surniaulula/wpsso-rrssb/readme.txt

 **WPSSO RRSSB Pro / Additional Features**

 * Extends the features of WPSSO Pro (requires a licensed WPSSO Pro plugin).
-* Custom titles and text in the Social / Search Optimization metabox for:
+* Custom titles and text in the Social and Search Optimization metabox for:
 	* Email
 	* LinkedIn
 	* Pinterest